volkandindar/agartha/README.md

 ## 403 Bypass
 {TO DO}

+2 different usage cases, finding:
+- Authentication issues, you can remove all session identifier to see if any sources can be accessible publicly.
+- Privilege Escalation/Authorization, you can keep session identifier for a limited user to see if privileged sources can be accessible by limited users.
+For example, you can use a regular user sesson with replacing an administrative URL.

 ## Copy as JavaScript
 The feature allows for converting HTTP requests to JavaScript code, which can be valuable for digging up further XSS issues and bypassing header restrictions.